 Since then, podcasts have continued to grow in popularity.
 More than 30% of Aussies listen to a podcast every month.
 Of these, 68% listen to at least four episodes every week, while almost half (49%) listen to at least four different series weekly.
 In the United States, 51% of the population have listened to a podcast, while 22% listen to them weekly (up from 17% in 2017).
 This growth is largely due to listeners’ ability to download podcasts to mobile phones and listen to them whenever and wherever they want.

 In Australia and North America, true crime podcasts such as Dirty John and The Clearing are wildly popular.
 These attract enormous numbers of downloads and inspire listeners to call in with clues or even conduct their own investigations.
 Australian podcast The Teacher’s Pet, which investigates the disappearance and suspected murder of Sydney woman Lynette Dawson in 1982, was downloaded more than 28 million times in the seven months after its launch.
-The series earned journalist Hedley Thomas and producer Slade Gibson the Gold Walkley Award for Journalism in 2018, and it has been credited with helping to uncover new evidence that led to the arrest of Lynette’s husband Chris Dawson.
-Dawson’s defence team has since raised questions about whether he can receive a fair trial given the amount of attention the podcast has drawn to the case.
+The series earned journalist Hedley Thomas and producer Slade Gibson the Gold Walkley Award for Journalism in 2018, and it has been credited with helping to uncover new evidence that led to the conviction of Lynette’s husband Chris Dawson.
+Prior to the trial, Dawson’s defence team raised questions about whether he could receive a fair trial given the amount of attention the podcast has drawn to the case.